Trump targets Planned Parenthood with new abortion rule

 Breaking News Emails

-The proposed rule change — to be delivered from the Health and Human Services Department to the Office of Management and Budget — will drop a requirement that Title X grant recipients provide abortion counseling to patients.
+The proposed rule change — which was submitted to the Office of Management and Budget by the Health and Human Services Department Friday morning — will drop a requirement that Title X grant recipients provide abortion counseling to patients.
 But it will stop short of giving abortion foes one provision they sought: a gag rule prohibiting recipients from discussing abortion with pregnant women.

-The Title X program, which provides grants for a broad range of family-planning services, was created by a 1970 law whose lead sponsors included then-Rep. George H.W.
-Bush, a Republican from Texas.
+The Title X program, which provides grants for a broad range of family-planning services, was created by a 1970 law whose lead sponsors included George H.W.
+Bush, then a Republican congressman from Texas.

 In fiscal 2017, Congress appropriated $286.5 million in Title X grants, much of it to Planned Parenthood affiliates.